Find relevant products

 Filters setup

-If you have the System Admin role, you can also configure the Filters setup for another user or the default for all users in the organization.
+If you have the System Admin role, you can also configure the Filters setup for other users and the default setup for all users in your organization.

 Do the following to change which fields/attributes to be available in the Filters by default: